Su Hu

-Su Hu (蘇護) is a Chinese mythological figure and character in the 16th-century Chinese novel Fengshen Yanyi.
-He was a general of the Shang dynasty under King Zhou of Shang.
-He was the father of Su Quanzhong and Su Daji.
-Su Hu gave Su Daji to King Zhou of Shang as an appeasement offer after armed conflict broke out between Su's and Shang's military forces.
-Su Hu was the marquis of Jizhou.
+Su Hu (蘇護) is a Chinese mythological figure and a character in the 16th-century classic novel Fengshen Yanyi.
+He is depicted as the marquis of Jizhou and a general of the Shang dynasty under King Di Xin.
+He is the father of Su Quanzhong and Su Daji.
+In the novel, after an armed conflict between his forces and the Shang army, he presents Daji to Di Xin as part of a peace settlement.

+Origin

-Although Su Daji is a historical figure, the existence of Su Hu and Su Quanzhong has been questioned, and they are believed to be semi-fictional characters.
-There is no mention of their names in ancient historical records or inscriptions.
-According to historical records such as the Guoyu and the Records of the Grand Historian, it is only stated that Daji was the daughter of a noble from the Su clan.
-After King Zhou of Shang conquered the Su clan, they married her off to King Zhou as a concubine.
-There is no mention of the names of Daji's father and brother.
-However, due to the rich and evolving folklore and oral legends in China, these characters can be considered mythical figures, and their tombs can be found in real life.
+Although Su Daji is regarded as a historical figure, the historicity of Su Hu and Su Quanzhong has been questioned, and they are generally considered semi-fictional characters.
+Neither is mentioned in early historical records or ancient inscriptions.
+According to sources such as the Guoyu and the Records of the Grand Historian, Daji is identified only as the daughter of a noble of the Yousu clan.
+After Di Xin conquered the Yousu clan, she was presented to him as a concubine.
+These sources do not record the names of Daji's father or brother.
+Nevertheless, through the development of Chinese folklore and oral traditions, Su Hu and Su Quanzhong became established as legendary figures, and tombs traditionally associated with them can still be found in China today.